KillrVideo/killrvideo.github.io/src/site/docs/development/pub-sub-messaging.md

 Since KillrVideo uses Docker Compose for spinning up all the dependencies needed by a user in their development environment, it's possible to piggyback on that and spin up a container using messaging infrastructure of your choice.
 You would go about doing this by adding it to the `docker-compose.yaml` file as another service.

-While we don't want to give a hard rule on how to accomplish pub-sub messaging, it's **strongly recommended** that you go down the easy route of doing things in-memory.
-Try and hide the implementation details from your consumer code and provide a generic API for publishing and subscribing to events.
+We recommend you hide the implementation details from your consumer code as much as possible and provide a generic API for publishing and subscribing to events.
 That way you could switch the implementation out (or provide multiple available implementations as further examples) for real messaging infrastructure.

 ## What services should subscribe to what events?